 T P R

-There are a number of sustainable practices that plumbing professionals can implement to reduce environmental impacts and support a more resource-efficient plumbing infrastructure.
+Plumbing professionals can implement several sustainable practices to reduce environmental impacts and support a more resource-efficient plumbing infrastructure.

 Proper pipe selection considers lifespan, durability and materials with lower embodied carbon, like PEX or CPVC tubing.
 Efficient water fixtures utilising the latest water-conserving technology help reduce consumption.
 Leak detection and repair programs minimise water losses, while pipe relining techniques described earlier extend pipe lifespans cost-effectively.